va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023-02-03-dataproc-docker-and-hail-oh-my.md

 **Apache Spark** is another distributed computation framework that addresses some of the deficiencies of Hadoop, among which are a) the clunkiness of rewriting an algorithm as a series of map-reduce steps (I had to do this once for a college course, and it was painful to do and extremely awkward to read compared to the original algorithm) and b) the latency of reading and writing to disk repeatedly.
 Spark jobs tend to be much less verbose than MapReduce jobs, and Spark is distributed *in memory*, and it can run on top of Hadoop Distributed File System for persistent storage.

-Dataproc combines the two services seamlessly and provides a number of resources for managing the cluster as well.

 ## Docker

+### What is it?
-Docker is a tool for working with *containers*,
+Docker is a tool for working with *containers*: self-contained, portable, walled-off computing environments.

-Images are blueprints for a container that have not been instantiated yet; containers are instances of images that have been built.

 ### Why containers?